 The liquidation is carried out by a special body, the liquidator.
 Only a person with full legal capacity and good character who has not been convicted of a deliberate criminal offence committed in connection with the business or its object may become a liquidator.
 A legal person may also be appointed liquidator, but then its authorised representative must meet the requirements.
 However, the liquidator does not necessarily have to come from outside the company, but can also be a shareholder or managing director.
 Again, this is an important difference from an insolvency administrator and insolvency as such.

-The appointment of a liquidator is decided by the company’s managing director, unless the articles of association confer this power on the general meeting.
-This function may be terminated either by the liquidator’s resignation of his own volition, by his death (or dissolution of the legal entity) or by the end of the liquidation.
+The liquidator is appointed by the body that decided to dissolve the company, usually the general meeting.
+If it fails to appoint one, the court appoints the liquidator.
+This function may be terminated either by the liquidator’s resignation of his own volition, by his death (or the dissolution of the legal entity) or by the end of the liquidation.

 As we mentioned above, an important moment in the liquidation process is the notification of the entry into liquidation to the creditors.

-At the same time, the financial statements as at the date preceding the date of entry into liquidation are drawn up.
+At the same time, the financial statements as at the date preceding the entry into liquidation are drawn up.
 This should include a detailed inventory of assets and liabilities.

-The liquidator then draws up an opening balance sheet and an inventory of the company’s assets on the basis of these documents.
+On the basis of these documents, the liquidator then draws up an opening balance sheet and an inventory of the company’s assets.
 This includes all assets and all debts and can be requested by any creditor.

 The key task of the liquidator is to monetise the so-called liquidation assets of the company.
 This can be done by auction, outright sale or other means.
 The choice in this case is up to the liquidator, who acts with due care.

-The claims which are subsequently satisfied from the proceeds have a statutory order.
+The claims which are subsequently satisfied from the money received have a statutory order.
 These are:

 The debts should be settled as they fall due, but it is also possible to agree on their early repayment.
 The liquidator may also offer the creditors the unmonetized liquidation assets to be taken over for the payment of debts.
 This is done if the entire liquidation estate has not been monetised.

-After all legal and financial relations of the company have been settled, the liquidation may be terminated.
-The liquidator shall draw up a final report on the course of the liquidation.
+Once all legal and financial relations of the company have been settled, the liquidation may be terminated.
+The liquidator shall draw up a final report on the liquidation.

-The accounts, the liquidator’s final report and the proposal for the use of the liquidation balance shall be submitted to the body which elected the liquidator for approval.
-The liquidation shall end with the application of the liquidation surplus.
+The accounts, the liquidator’s final report and the proposal for the use of the liquidation surplus shall be submitted to the body which elected the liquidator for approval.
+The liquidation shall end with the application of the liquidation balance.

 Within 30 days thereafter, the liquidator shall submit a proposal for cancellation.
 In addition to the documents referred to above, the proposal shall be accompanied by the accounting documents which the company is required to publish in the collection of documents and documents certifying the publication of the notice of liquidation in the Commercial Gazette.
 The tax office must give its consent to the cancellation.
 The deletion of the company from the Commercial Register shall terminate the company.